timbynce/test-guru/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+This README is test file about Test-Guru objects.

+Objects:
-* System dependencies
+* User

-* Configuration
+* Administrator

-* Database creation
+* Test blank

-* Database initialization
+* Test questions

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* List of tests
+* Score (rules of scroing.
+But i think it's user attribute)

+NOT FROM REAL WOLRD:
-* Deployment instructions
+* Administative interface
+* History of completed test (per user)

-* ...
+...